OwenTruong/Handout-Generator/README.md

 - A textfield template is a rectangular box where the inside of the box is writeable with a keyboard.
 - The type for a textfield contains the following properties: width, height, x and y coordinates.

+#### Page Number
+- A page number template specifies the location where a page number is located on a page.
+- The type for a page number contains the following properties: size, x and y coordinates.
+- Planned on being optional